“No violence will move us from the principles of Truth.”

 When Father Robert had finished these words, an officer drew his sword and with one blow, took off the holy man’s head.
 The entire court then let out their rage upon the remaining members of the community present there.
 Since the prison was full, members of the community were imprisoned in private houses where many of them died of the injuries and maltreatment they had received.
 Some also were murdered secretly, while others were publicly hanged in the market place.
 These martyrs received their glorious crown the 12th and 13th of February, 1539.

 May nothing, no comfort, no worldly criteria, no attachment, no ideology, no lie, no seduction, keep us from defending and faithfully following the Truth.
 And just like the apostle Thomas, the question might arise within us, “And how will we know the way?”
 (John 14:5) We need only listen to the response of God himself, “I am the Way, the Truth, and the Life…”(John 14:6).
 “Let not your hearts be troubled, believe in God, believe also in me…”(John 14:1).

 So be it.

 My name is Sister Kelai Maria, I am a Servant Sister of the Home of the Mother since 2007.
-I was born in Arizona (USA) but have also lived in Oregon, Alaska, Florida, Spain, and I am currently in one of our communites here in Ireland, I am a convert to the Catholic faith and found my vocation shortly after my conversion.
+I was born in Arizona (USA) but have also lived in Oregon, Alaska, Florida, Spain, and Ireland.
+I am a convert to the Catholic faith and found my vocation shortly after my conversion.
 Every day I thank Jesus that I am His and that I am a Servant Sister.
 All of eternity will not be enough to thank Him for saving me and for how much He has loved and loves me!